 In more modern times, we can measure things a lot more accurately, and one candela is now the equivalent of the luminous intensity of monochromatic radiation emitted by a predefined source at a frequency of 540THz with a radiant intensity of 0.001464128 W/sr.

 Still not that clear is it?
 Unless you have a background in science.

-But never fear, because the American National Standards Institute (ANSI) have standardized how we measure light sources.
+But never fear, because the American National Standards Institute (ANSI) has standardized how we measure light sources.

-In simple terms it’s just about how bright something is.
-Whilst brightness isn’t entirely what a lumen-rating describes, it’s good enough for the end consumer to understand and recognise.
+In simple terms, it’s just about how bright something is.
+Whilst brightness isn’t entirely what a lumen rating describes, it’s good enough for the end consumer to understand and recognize.

-Essentially a movie projected via a high lumen outdoor project will look a lot brighter and clearer than one with lower lumen-rating.
+Essentially a movie projected via a high lumen outdoor project will look a lot brighter and clearer than one with a lower lumen rating.

 Want More Guidance and Help?
 Take a look at the essential guide to planning an outdoor movie night.